 But where we really stand out is with that “other stuff,” particularly our sense of community.
 The Briarwood staff is warm and welcoming, working to create an atmosphere all of our residents can feel comfortable with.
 Our staff goes the extra mile to connect with our residents, reminding them about upcoming meals or activities or even sitting with residents on our beautiful grounds.
 We provide activities and classes seven days a week to keep our residents happy and entertained, and meals served in our dining room provide an opportunity for residents to connect with their peers.

-Are you wondering if Briarwood is the right fit for you?
+Are you wondering if a retirement community is right for you?
 We’d love to talk with you about your needs and the senior living options available to you.
-Reach out to us to schedule a tour; you can meet our friendly staff, take a look at the grounds, and enjoy a dinner in our dining room.
+Download our free eBook, Preparing for and Finding a Retirement Community, to help you get started with downsizing, finding the right place, and more!